pictures from the website Empreinte d'Art

-Charles Clave (1920-1998), nicknamed Charlot, from the french community of Frasne-le-Chateau, claimed he had an astral contact with aliens, whose likeness he captured in homemade sculptures in a naive style.
+Charles Clave (1920-1998), nicknamed Charlot, from the French community of Frasne-le-Chateau, claimed he had an astral contact with aliens, whose likeness he captured in homemade sculptures in a naive style.

 Life and works

-All together he has made some twenty sculptures of aliens, which he exposed in the sleeping room, around his centrally located bed.
-This ensemble of sculptures, a mini art environment, locally became known as "Musée Charlot", and as far as I understand it could be visisted by the public on sunday afternoons.
+All together he has made some twenty sculptures of aliens, which he exposed in the sleeping room around his centrally located bed.
+This ensemble of sculptures, a mini art environment, locally became known as Musée Charlot.
+As far as I understand it could be visited by the public on Sunday afternoons.

-* Article in regional journal La Presse de Gray, july 2009, about the art gallery, with references to Clave (in french)
+* Article in regional journal La Presse de Gray, July 2009 (not available anymore)

 17 rue des Grands Vergers